calcado/calcado/README.md

 ## Hi There! 😁

 My name is Pedro Calcado Moreira, but you can call me by my first name **Pedro** or **Calcs**.
-I'm software developer who has always had a passion for tecnologies, history and people.
+I'm software developer who has always had a passion for tecnologies  and people.
 I'm currently learning web development for I'm looking forward to study and learn other fields of softwares.
 Also, I'm a former lawyer who decided to follow this old passion.

 I've been working on both front-end and back-end projects using tools such as **Typescript**, **Node**, **React**, **Jest**, **SQL** and **NoSQL** .